 “We use Teams internally and we’ve really ramped up that usage in the past six months.
 I think we got a little lucky on that one,” he said.

-McLagan said the option has been welcomed by Veeam customers who would have had to acquire separate licenses to run software agents on different types of infrastructure and operating systems where their workloads reside.
+McLagan said the option has been welcomed by Veeam customers who would have had to acquire separate licences to run software agents on different types of infrastructure and operating systems where their workloads reside.

-“The feedback from partners and customers is that anytime you want to remove complexity from licensing, you’re doing a good thing, so it’s been really well received,” he said.
+“The feedback from partners and customers is that any time you want to remove complexity from licensing, you’re doing a good thing, so it’s been really well received,” he said.

 The security angle